GODZILLA

 Godzilla rises from the sea. |

-tight deadline and budget made an actor in a latex suit would be the way to go.
+tight deadline and budget made an actor in a latex suit the way to go.

 Developed by art director Akira